 - Accessibility: No-code AI enables organizations to make use of AI in the first place and can act as the stepping-stone towards intensified use of data science or AI in the future.
-The comparably low investment paired with people building up hands-on knowledge of AI tools mitigate the biggest obstacles to AI adoption at small and mid-sized companies.
+The comparably low investment paired with people building up hands-on knowledge of AI tools mitigates the biggest obstacles to AI adoption at small and mid-sized companies.

 - Usability: Plug-and-play allows for anyone in the organization to find an AI solution to a problem, and more often than not, in a budget-friendly way.
 These tools are built with non-technical users and non-developers in mind.

 - Speed: The best no-code AI platforms allow users to iterate through the whole value chain of machine learning quickly.
-This allows for more rapid experimentation to see what can be done using one's own data – and getting back to business right afterwards.
+This allows for more rapid experimentation to see what can be done using one's own data – and getting back to business right afterward.
 There is no better way to convince someone than to show them the process in a simple, intuitive way.

-- Quality: No-code tools are built for people who may not possess a technical degree or even deep expertise in the subject to begin with.
+- Quality: No-code tools are built for people who may not possess a technical degree or even deep expertise in the subject, to begin with.
 This requires extensive work going into the product as sane defaults and safety measures need to be carefully chosen on behalf of the user.
-To further mitigate such risks, some AI platforms have human review built-in and ask for input when needed.
-This combination reduces the human error when setting up such systems in the first place and allows direct interaction with the platform during daily operations.
+To further mitigate such risks, some AI platforms have human review functions built-in and ask for input when needed.
+This combination reduces human error when setting up such systems in the first place and allows direct interaction with the platform during daily operations.